sympy/sympy/README.md

 1 + x**2/2 + 5*x**4/24 + 61*x**6/720 + 277*x**8/8064 + O(x**10)
 ```

+Symbol is the most important class in symPy library.
+Symbolic computations are done with symbols.
+SymPy variables are objects of Symbols class.Symbol() function's argument
+is a string containing symbol which can be assigned to a variable.

 SymPy also comes with a console that is a simple wrapper around the
 classic python console (or IPython when available) that loads the SymPy
 namespace and executes some common commands for you.